cksystemsteaching/selfie/README.md

 > Compare and swap

 Modern hardware typically features a variety of atomic instructions, often with richer semantics than TS for better performance.
-An atomic instruction that is widely supported is *compare-and-swap* (CAS) which compares a word-sized value in shared memory with a given old value and then, if those values match, swaps the value in shared memory for a given new value, returning with a success or failure code, all in a single atomic operation.
+An atomic instruction that is widely supported is *compare-and-swap* (CAS) which compares a word-sized value in shared memory with a given old value and then, if those values match, swaps the value in shared memory for a given new value, returning with a success or failure code, all in one atomic operation.
 Similar to TS, only one CAS instruction at a time, out of possibly many executing in parallel, may succeed while all others fail.
-CAS has been used in the design of many *concurrent* data structures and algorithms, as pointers, and not just values, can be modified atomically in shared memory with CAS.
+CAS has been used in the design of many *concurrent* data structures and algorithms, as CAS instructions can modify entire pointers, and not just individual bits, atomically in shared memory.

 > ABA problem